 - A saucepan - use a stainless steel pan for best results.

-- Glass jar - glass jars are perfect to store your balsamic reduction.
-It is important that it has an airtight lid.
+- Glass jar - glass jars are perfect for storing your balsamic reduction.
+It must have an airtight lid.

-Balsamic reduction will keep for about 3 months in the fridge
+The balsamic reduction will keep for about three months in the fridge

 - It is important to turn down the heat while the vinegar simmers to prevent it from burning.